 Let’s learn how to use this word.
 Here we go!

-‘Wow’ can be used on its own, or at the start of a sentence.
-If that sentence is showing surprise then it will usually end with 네 (ne) if informal, or 네요 (neyo) if in the standard politeness level.
+You can also use the Korean “wow” at the start of a sentence.
+If that sentence is showing surprise, then it will usually end with 네 (ne) if informal, or 네요 (neyo) if in the standard politeness level.

 If you are talking to yourself, then the sentence will often end in 다 (da).

-You can use the standard example with most people, and it will be considered polite.
+You can use the standard version of “wow,” like the ones in the example sentences below with most people.
+It will be considered polite.

 와, 사람이 정말 많네요! (wa, sarami jeongmal manneyo)